ltspicer/heizoel24.mex/README.md

 ------------------------
 ------------------------

-This script reads the MEX data from the HeizOel24 server and sends it to a smarthome system via MQTT.
+This Python3 script reads the MEX data from the HeizOel24 server and sends it to a smarthome system via MQTT (mosquitto).

 The prerequisite is that an MQTT broker (server) is running on this smarthome system.